Elanad

 Elanad is a small town in Thrissur district in the Indian state of Kerala.

 This place is well known for its communal harmony.
 The Kaliyaroad Nercha, though is celebrated in a Muslim Mosque, the Nercha is taken by all castes and communities.
 The Thendankavil Ucharal Vela(Elanad vela) is being celebrated by all.
 There are Christians and Muslims who offer their services during the Vela celebrations.
-Similarly in the Pulipuram Ayyapan Vilakku Utsavam, all communities come together and celebrate it with full enthusiasm.Elanad perunnal is also now a days become popular for Religious harmony.
+Similarly in the Pulipuram Ayyapan Vilakku Utsavam, all communities come together and celebrate it with full enthusiasm.Elanad perunnal is also nowadays become popular for Religious harmony.

 Economy

 The primary economy is agriculture, with terrain that is slightly hilly with highly verdant forests and rubber plantations.

-Textiles made in Elanad are supplied to cloth distributers in Thrissur, Palakkad and Kochi.
+Textiles made in Elanad are supplied to cloth distributors in Thrissur, Palakkad and Kochi.

 Elanadu Milk pvt Limited is a Keralan milk entrepreneur situated in Elanad with around 500 workers.

-Many people from this place now days working at Gulf Countries and Europe, this also a power full source for economy.
+Many people from this place nowadays working at Gulf Countries and Europe, this also a power full source for economy.